flowy-framework/flowy/README.md

 ## Introduction

-Flowy is designed to streamline your Elixir development process, bringing the magic and simplicity of Rails-like frameworks into the Elixir world.
-Our goal is to reduce boilerplate, enhance productivity, and make development enjoyable.
+Flowy is designed to streamline your Elixir development process by reducing boilerplate, enhancing productivity, and making development enjoyable.
+We bring a framework that embodies the magic and simplicity of popular web frameworks, tailored specifically for the Elixir environment.

+## Embracing Code Generation Over Metaprogramming

+Flowy champions the use of convention over configuration while taking a different path from the metaprogramming-heavy frameworks.
+We generate the necessary boilerplate code for you, ensuring transparency, performance, and a more intuitive learning experience.